Get started with data sets

 Set the governance status to define if the data set is Governed or Ungoverned.

 Governed data sets have a designated owner and follow the governance processes for data in your organization.

 Ungoverned data sets indicate to users that the data may not be reliable.
 If you want to use data from an ungoverned data set, we recommend contacting the owner or creator of the data set to learn more about the data.

 Use labels to make data sets more discoverable and to group similar data sets.
 For example, you can use labels to specify the type of data it contains, the geographical region covered by the data, or which business unit uses the data.
 You can search for data sets by their labels.

-You can archive data sets to hide them from the Fusion UI and make the data set unavailable to users.
-The data set and the data it contains is not deleted, and you can always restore archived data sets later.
+You can archive data sets to hide them from the user interface and make the data set unavailable to users.
+The data set and the data it contains won't be deleted, and you can always restore archived data sets later.

 Data lineage helps you be confident that the data in a data set is reliable.
 On the lineage tab for each data set, you can see who has created a data set, where the data comes from, and how the data has been processed.